thephpleague/csv/source/reading.md

 * the current csv key;
 * the current csv iterator object;

-<p class="message-warning">The <code>setFilter</code> method has been deprecated and will be remove in the next major version release.
-For backward compatibility, the method is now an alias of the <code>addFilter</code> method.</p>

 ### removeFilter(callable $callable) *- since version 5.1*

 `removeFilter` method removes an already registered filter function.
 If the function was registered multiple times, you will have to call `removeFilter` as often as the filter was registered. **The first registered copy will be the first to be removed.**